janivihervas/example-kontena-feature-branches/README.md

     - Create a Kontena Master
     - Create a Grid named `dev`
     - Create a Kontena Node
-    - Create a image reqistry
+    - Create a image registry
     - Create a vpn service
 3. Write following secrets to Kontena vault with `kontena vault write KEY VALUE`:
     - `KONTENA_URL`: this is the Kontena Master's url, run `kontena master current` and you get `<name> <url>`, pick `<url>`